alexlafroscia/ember-react-components/README.md

 Is this production ready?
 ------------------------------------------------------------------------------

-Probably not.
 It _does_ work, but you should be really careful about including both the Ember _and_ React libraries in your application since that's quite a lot of JavaScript to ship to your users.

-I also make no guarantees about all React APIs working correctly.
-However, for basic components, this should work fine.

 License
 ------------------------------------------------------------------------------